mongodb/mongo/src/mongo/db/repl/README.md

 During [rollback](https://github.com/mongodb/mongo/blob/r4.2.0/src/mongo/db/repl/rollback_impl.cpp#L176),
-nodes first transition to the `ROLLBACK` state and kill all user operations to ensure that we can successfully acquire the RSTL.
-(TODO SERVER-43789: link to RSTL section) Reads are prohibited while we are in the `ROLLBACK` state.
+nodes first transition to the `ROLLBACK` state and kill all user operations to ensure that we can successfully acquire [the RSTL](#replication-state-transition-lock).
+Reads are prohibited while we are in the `ROLLBACK` state.

 We then wait for background index builds to complete before finding the `common point` between the